On rational maps between moduli spaces of curves and of vector bundles: Moduli of Vector Bundles and Classification of Extensions

 A point $e\in \Pd$ corresponds to an isomorphism class of extensions

-There is a natural forgetful map $\varphi_D$ that is defined in the following way:
+There is a natural rational, surjective, forgetful map $\varphi_D$ that is defined in the following way:

-This kind of classifying maps have been described by Bertram in \cite{ab:rk2}.
+This kind of classifying map has been described by Bertram in \cite{ab:rk2}.
 In our case Theorem 2 of Bertram's paper gives an isomorphism

-where $\cI_C$ is the ideal sheaf of the degree $4g-2$ curve $C\subset \Pd$ embedded by $|K+2D|^*$.
-This means that the classifying map is given by the full linear system of forms degree $g$ that vanish with multiplicity $(g-1)$ on $C$.
-Let $\Sec^n(C)$ be the variety of $n$-secant $(n-1)$-planes, it is easy to see that the base locus of the rational map $\varphi_D$ contains the base locus of the linear system $|\cI_{\Sec^{g-1}(C)}(g)|$.
+where $\cI_C$ is the ideal sheaf of the degree $4g-2$ curve $C\subset \Pd$ embedded by $|K+2D|$.
+This means that the classifying map is given by the full linear system of forms of degree $g$ that vanish with multiplicity at least $g-1$ on $C$.

-Throughout the paper, we will make massive use of the following remark (see for instance \cite{ln85} Prop.
-1.1).
+Throughout the paper, we will make massive use of the following Proposition, that comes directly from \cite{ln85} Prop.
+1.1 (see also \cite{oxpau:heis} Remark 8.2).